Edit Page

 Typical frontend flow

-authService.getTenants() // GET /auth/tenants
+authService.getTeams() // GET /auth/teams

 // 2.
 User picks a different team

-authService.switchTenant(tenantId) // POST /auth/switch-tenant
+authService.switchTeam(teamId) // POST /auth/switch-team

 .pipe(switchMap(() => authService.checkSession()))